asmeyatsky/refactor/JAVA_MIGRATION_STATUS.md

 # Java Migration Status

-## Current Status: ⚠️ PARTIALLY WORKING
+## Current Status: ✅ ENHANCED WITH GEMINI API

-Java migrations are **partially functional** but require improvements for production use.
+Java migrations now use **Gemini API** (same as Python) for intelligent transformations, significantly improving quality and reliability.

 ### What Works ✅